 I am at my first market!
 I have brought lots of plantdyed yarn, knitted hats and earwarmers.
 This market is with lots of others in the local handicrafts association, where we all work together and place things by category.
-I will be at 3 other markets the next month where I will be at my own table.
-Gonna be interesting!
+I will be at 3 other markets the next month where I will be at my … Continue reading First market!

 I photographed all the handdyed yarn and added it to the "For sale" page!
 Here's a little sneak peak of what's there.
 Perfect as a present for yourself or another yarnlover you care about.

 This year I took the step from dyeing with commercial dyes, to plant dyes.
 And that was so much fun, that I suddenly had a lot more yarn than I needed.
 Imagine that, huh?
 Strange.
 So, all these beautiful skeins are going into the shop!
 I just need to get the time to take photos … Continue reading Coming to the shop – yarn!